rodrigoluciomx/rodrigoluciomx/README.md

 ## Hi, I'm Rodrigo Lucio 🫡
 `Open to work`

-<p>I'm a Frontend Developer with 2 years of experience using HTML, CSS, and Javascript to create websites and web applications.
+<p>I'm a Frontend Developer with 2 years of experience creating websites and web applications.
 I've also started getting into web3 development, learning how to create smart contracts and some frameworks for the frontend.</p>

 <p>I consider myself a proactive person, I like to work with people, and listen to their advice and ideas in order to do better work.
 I'm very compromised with my self-development, to me is very important to be healthy and get a good life/work balance. </p>